 Talking about garlic… Last year was my first

 failure with them!
-All the years I grew them in Scotland I never failed with them.
+All the years I grew them in Scotland Sweden Scotland

 Due to the very unusually warm winter some